Ministry of Telecommunications and Digital Economy (Palestine)

-Ministry of Telecommunications and Digital Economy of Palestine is one of the government offices of the Palestinian administration.
-The Telecom and Information Technology Ministry of Palestine transformed from Ministry of Telecom and Information Technology of the Palestinian National Authority, following the November 29, 2012 vote in UN over upgrade of Palestine to non-member state status.
-The Ministry was headed by Dr. Abdel Razzak Natsheh.
+The Ministry of Telecommunications and Digital Economy is one of the government offices of the Palestinian administration.
+The Ministry of Telecommunications and Information Technology of Palestine transformed from Ministry of Telecommunications and Information Technology of the Palestinian National Authority, following the November 29, 2012 vote in UN over upgrade of Palestine to non-member state status.
+The Ministry of Telecommunications and Digital Economy is headed by Abdel Razek Natsheh.